its-tushar-bit/sonatype-firewall-extension/readme.md

 about timing of (asynchronous) operations.
 A delay of 500 ms doesn't delay tests too much that timeouts occur and is typically sufficient to trigger errors where tests are badly coded and fail to wait on page changes.
 PhantomJS is known to not support this slow motion mode properly so other browsers should be used.

+# Connecting to a different HDS #

+There is development option to connect to a different HDS.
+Use the config `hdsUrl` and point to the desired location.